"Where you always get what you pay for, and a

 making much more frequent trips to the Blossoms.

-This closeup of a split log shows the copious
+a split log shows the copious

 amount of Pollen collected by the very industrious Solitary Bee prior